vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 tag B is correct when that distinction doesn’t matter to the analysis at hand.

 In that situation, the (inappropriate or overly detailed) tags are driving the analysis instead of the analysis driving the tags needed to support that analysis.
-Where detail is necessary or helpful it should be used; but beware of becoming overly detailed where it isn’t helpful or appropriate.
-Otherwise, as the act of annotating data can take over from performing real analysis.
+When tags drive the analysis, the act of annotating the data - figuring out which tags to apply - takes over from performing real analysis.

 ..
 TIP::